Can the abuser have a gun?

 Note: If the abuser is prosecuted for violating the order, the prosecutor does not have to prove that the protection order was served on the defendant personally.
 The prosecutor only has to prove that either:

 - the defendant was shown a copy of the protection order; or

 - a judge, magistrate, or law enforcement officer informed the defendant that a protection order had been issued.1

 Another way to enforce a CPO can be to go back to the court that issued the order and file for civil contempt for a violation of the order.
 The abuser can be found to be in contempt if s/he does anything that your CPO orders him or her not to do.
-To file for civil contempt, you can use this form for a Motion for Contempt of a Domestic Violence Civil Protection Order from the Supreme Court of Ohio.
-You can also see “How to Complete a Motion for Contempt for Violating a Domestic Violence Civil Protection Order” from the Supreme Court of Ohio.
+To file for civil contempt, you can use this form for a Motion for Contempt of a Domestic Violence or Dating Violence Civil Protection Order from the Supreme Court of Ohio.

 1 Ohio Rev. Code § 2919.27(D)

 How do I extend my civil protection order?